About Me

 SKILLS

-• Communications: Blogging, social media, website content development, publications
+Communications: Blogging, social media, website content, publications, project coordination

 EXPERIENCE